kunterbunt2/mercator/README.md

 2. fix ships will collide while navigating from planet to planet.
 3. add SSAO
 4. fix openAL error when stopping demo mode

+# Bugs

+01- 'Driftwood' is occupying 'Leo Minor Port' dock, but not showing up.